daffhaidar/nft-marketplace-clean/README.md

 ## Chatbot Functionality

 The application includes a live chat support feature allowing customers to:
-- Get instant responses from the support bot
+- Get instant responses from the support bot(demo)
-- Chat in real-time with support staff
+- Chat in real-time with support staff(demo)
 - Access help from any page through the floating chat widget

-## Wallet Functionality

-The digital wallet feature enables users to:
-- Create a cryptocurrency wallet
-- View their wallet balance
-- Make transactions to other wallet addresses
-- View transaction history

 ## Technologies Used